dssg/hitchhikers-guide/curriculum/0_before_you_start/software-setup/README.md

     - **Testing**: To check that it installed, run the command `which brew` in the terminal.
 If it returns: `/usr/local/bin/brew`, it means that homebrew is installed; if it returns `brew not found`, it means homebrew is not installed.
 - on Linux, you probably already have yum or apt
     - **Testing**: run `yum help`
-- on Windows, you could install [Cygwin](https://www.cygwin.com/) to provide a lot of Linux-style functionality; ask Windows users around you for their preferred way to manage packages
+- ask Windows users around you for their preferred way to manage packages.
+And tell us, so we can add them here!

 ## Git and GitHub Account
 1. If you don't have a GitHub account, [make one](https://github.com/join?source=header-home)!